 ISLE Versa Epoxy

-It's hard not to be impressed with the Isle Versa.
-Out of all of the stand up paddle boards of the entire group, the Isle had the second lowest retail price and scored the second highest.
+IIt's hard not to be impressed by the Isle Versa.
+The Isle had the second lowest retail price of all the stand up paddle boards we reviewed and tied the winning Kraken in our performance tests.
 This board is a fantastic value and our top pick for those shopping on a budget.
-The Isle matched the Kraken's performance in our in-water tests, all while costing several hundred dollars less.This board is a little more cumbersome to carry, but we found it to be slightly more resilient.
-The Isle is a fantastic option for those that don't want to spend over a grand and don't want to sacrifice performance.
+While the Isle took second place, its glide, stability, and maneuverability combine to offer excellent all-around performance.
+It's also a more durable than the Kraken, all while costing several hundred dollars less.This board is a little more cumbersome to carry than our Editors' Choice, and it's not that fast or easy to turn.
+Still, it will get you there, and it does better than inflatables in these metrics.
+The Isle is a fantastic option for those that don't want to spend over a grand but don't want to sacrifice performance.

-Read Full Review: Isle Versa Epoxy
+Read review: Isle Versa Epoxy

 Top Pick for Families